Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`"step"`
   The absolute difference in index between two subsequent values that are included in the slice.
   The default is 1, i.e., every value in the range indicated by :field:`start` and :field:`stop` is included in the slice.
-  For example, a value of 2 denotes a slice of every second value in the array.
+  Hence, a value of 2 denotes a slice of every second value in the array.

+For example, for the array `["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]` a slice that specifies start=1, end=7, and step=3 refers to the items `["b", "e", "h"]`.

 Furthermore, we also define the following special markers: